 There are also different button styles you can choose from.

-My favorite features Social Warfare (affiliate link) has to offer is the ability to create and hide social images from the posts.
+My favorite feature of Social Warfare has to offer is the ability to create and hide social images from the posts.

 When a reader clicks on a share button, the image and description you create with Social Warfare will appear on their newsfeed.